bit-current/DistributedTraining/docs/running_25_on_testnet.md

 # Running a Miner on Testnet: A Step-by-Step Guide
 Welcome to the step-by-step guide for running a miner/validator on the testnet.
-This guide is designed to help you set up and test on subnet 25.
+This guide is designed to help you set up and test on subnet 25 on the mainnet.
+Which is subnet 100 on the testnet.

 ### Prerequisites
 Before you start, ensure your system meets the following requirements: